Wisconsin election conspiracy theorist running for governor

 Ramthun attended a symposium last year in South Dakota hosted by Lindell where election conspiracy theories were discussed.
 Michael Gableman, a former Wisconsin Supreme Court justice who is leading an ongoing investigation into the 2020 election, was at the same meeting.

 Ramthun has called on the Legislature to rescind Wisconsin’s 10 electoral votes that were awarded to Biden, a move that Republican leaders and nonpartisan attorneys for the Legislature have repeatedly said is illegal.
+He tried to do that most recently on Jan.
+25, but fellow Republicans rebuffed him.

+Ramthun has also recorded a series of videos, and made comments on podcasts, where he discusses theories about why he believes Biden did not win Wisconsin.
+One of those was titled “The Calm Before the Storm,” a phrase often used by followers of the QAnon conspiracy theory.

+Ramthun in September participated in a rally at the Wisconsin Capitol where he joined with others in calling for a “full forensic physical and cyber audit” of the election results.

 Republican Assembly Speaker Robin Vos last month removed Ramthun of his only full-time staffer after Vos said Ramthun falsely accused Vos of signing a deal with attorneys for former Democratic presidential candidate Hillary Clinton to authorize absentee ballot drop boxes.